 Winter fragrance has to be the icing on the cake for this gorgeous shrub.
 I wrote a post some while back about all year round scent and I was scratching my head for plants that would perfume the air in early winter.
 Clusters of these creamy white blooms have appeared all over what is now a small-ish tree in my back garden, supplying an intoxicating, very sweet, honey-ish, mellow fragrance that I imagine could perfume a high quality soap!
 I can’t remember if there was such an abundance of blossom last November, and maybe this year’s wealth of flowers is due to our hot summer.
-Fruit develops over winter, ripening in spring, but again, I can’t recall seeing a really ripe fruit to try one, or did the squirrels manage (as ever) to get there before me?
+Fruit develops over winter, ripening in early summer, but again, I can’t recall seeing a really ripe fruit to try one, or did the squirrels manage (as ever) to get there before me?
 I must be more vigilant next year.

 Also known as a Loquat or Japanese Medlar, Eriobotyra japonica can easily be pruned to keep it as a large shrub and it’s a plant I see in many gardens (front and back) where I live in North London.
 Universally described as architectural, its multi stemmed form creates a generous, wide canopy, with its large glossy leaves hanging candelabra-esque at the end of the branches, giving a fantastic evergreen structure.